johanley/covid-19-canada/README.md

 # John Hopkins University data

-This data easy to understand and parse, but, as mentioned above, it has C and D, but not R or D.
 It has both daily and time-series data.
 The files with Canadian data are about 50k in size (at the moment).
 That's likely small enough to be processed directly by javascript in a browser.